GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 All extensions go through an automated review process and in some cases, an extension will be published without further manual review.
 There may be some instances in which a manual review will be required before the extension is published based on our [program policies][program-policies].
-In some cases, where sensitive permissions are requested, review times and/or [approval times may be longer][how-long-do-reviews-take].
+In some cases, where sensitive permissions are requested, review times and/or [approval times may be longer][cws-review-times].

 ### What types of extensions are not allowed in the store? {: #faq-gen-22 }